A quick google of ‘productivity’ will lead you to an overwhelming avalanche of tips, tricks, hacks, and methods.

 But what really works?
 What methods are tried and tested?
-What small details, the 1 percenters that you could implement to improve your day to save out some extra time?
+What small details, the 1 percenters could you implement to improve your day to save out some extra time?

 There is considerable research behind this practice with the most well-known being the Ivy Lee Method.

-Ivy Lee, a productivity consultant, most famous offering Charles Schwab; one of the richest men in the world at the time, and his executives his services for free, unless it added value then he requested that he could be paid whatever Mr Schwab felt it was worth.
+Ivy Lee, a productivity consultant, most famous for offering Charles Schwab, one of the richest men in the world at the time, and his executives, his services for free unless it added value, then he requested that he could be paid whatever Mr Schwab felt it was worth.

-- The end of each day, write down the 6 most important tasks that you need to accomplish the following day.
+- At the end of each day, write down the 6 most important tasks that you need to accomplish the following day.

 - Order these tasks in importance.

 - The following day – immediately focus on your first task and work until it is complete.
 Once the first task is completely finished, then and only then, move onto the second task and so on.